Going against the grain. Why charging clients to access their data is wrong

-Having said that, all is not lost.
-EFAMA, the European Fund and Asset Management Association, is working hard to provide common standards designed to simplify the process for both asset managers, 3rd party service providers as well as fund distributors.
+Having said that, EFAMA, the European Fund and Asset Management Association, is working hard to provide common standards designed to simplify the process for both asset managers, 3rd party service providers as well as fund distributors.
 Significant progress has been made with the recent publication of a market standard questionnaire by EFAMA, however, the process of collecting and providing Due Diligence Questionnaire (DDQ) responses continues to be complicated as many asset managers and distributors are still utilizing non-standard sets of questions and responses.

 In fact, many distributors have compiled their own set of responses for their own specific reasons, and this has resulted in a process that is opaque, fragmented and consequently inefficient for asset managers.
 We recognised this as a prevailing issue for our clients and their distributors and came to the conclusion that it would be far easier if distributors were able to provide their DDQ responses directly to the asset manager without the interference of a 3rd party.
 So, this is what we did.

 We are pleased to launch an enhancement of our DDQ solution, allowing distributors to upload their completed questionnaires to the GFA platform and to forward these directly to their selected asset managers at no extra cost.
 In short, we are supporting the relationship between our clients and their distributors without getting in the way.